-Copyright ® Urban Coop Company all rights reserved.
+Copyright ® Roost & Root.
 This document is provided to you for your own personal limited use as a paying customer to assemble your product.
 We consider these instructions company intellectual property and are granting you limited personal use only.
-Do not copy or distribute without written permission of Urban Coop Company.
+Do not copy or distribute without written permission of Roost & Root.
 We claim all available Federal protection for the name GrubConeTM, our protected designs and trade rights as is allowed by any and all Federal intellectual property protection laws.
 We invest heavily in our products and work very hard to do a good job and it is only fair that our workers benefit for their hard work.